-Because the pattern of oscillation amplitudes provides information about the charge configuration not contained in the oscillation phase alone, it allows us, under certain conditions, to determine the absolute phase (interpreted as the total electron charge in the interferometer \cite{feldman_robustness_2022}) rather than just the phase modulo $2\pi$.
-This allows us to distinguish quasiparticle entry and exit under static experimental conditions in the time domain.
-Fig. \ref{fig:fig4}a shows the result of ramping the magnetic field to a set point and then, starting from $t=0$, leaving it constant for 35 minutes while continuing to repeatedly ramp $V_C$ over a small ($\sim \SI{1.5}{mV}$) range.
-Several phase slips are visible over the course of the experiment, separating regions of stable phase which we label I-VII in Fig. \ref{fig:fig4}b.
-Were the phase jumps assumed to fall into the interval $(-\pi, \pi)$, their nearly consistent magnitudes could lead to the assumption that every jump corresponds to the addition of one quasiparticle, as is energetically favored by the reduction in total flux at the beginning of the measurement.
+Fig. \ref{fig:fig8}a shows the result of ramping the magnetic field to a set point and then, starting from $t=0$, leaving it constant for 35 minutes while continuing to repeatedly ramp $V_C$ over a small ($\sim \SI{1.5}{mV}$) range.
+Several phase slips are visible over the course of the experiment, separating regions of stable phase which we label I-VII in Fig. \ref{fig:fig8}b.
+If the phase jumps were assumed to fall into the interval $(-\pi, \pi)$, their nearly consistent magnitudes could lead to the conclusion that every jump corresponds to the addition of one quasiparticle, as is energetically favored by the reduction in total flux at the beginning of the measurement.

-However, a close examination of the measured conductance (Fig. \ref{fig:fig4}c) shows the fringe intensity patterns in regions II and V to be indistinguishable; regions I and IV are also identical after noting that the phase slip occurs midway through the single trace that comprises region IV.
+However, a close examination of the measured conductance (Fig. \ref{fig:fig8}b insets) shows the fringe intensity patterns in regions II and V to be indistinguishable; regions I and IV are also identical after noting that the phase slip occurs midway through the single trace that comprises region IV.
 This leads us to identify these regions with a return to the same charge configuration as well as the same absolute phase.
 In fact, equating the regions which have an indistinguishable `charge fingerprint' necessitates that at least one of the first 3 phase slips must correspond to a \textit{removal} of two quasiparticles, rather than the na\"ive interpretation of every slip as the addition of a single quasiparticle.
-Fig. \ref{fig:fig4}C shows two possible corrected traces of $\theta(t)$, with the light and dark blue traces differing from the uncorrected $\theta$ by a shift of $-2\pi$ at the second or third phase slip, respectively.
+Fig. \ref{fig:fig8}C shows two possible corrected traces of $\theta(t)$, with the light and dark blue traces differing from the uncorrected $\theta$ by a shift of $-2\pi$ at the second or third phase slip, respectively.